-The US Interstate system was a result of the Federal Aid Highway Act of 1944
+The US Interstate system as a result of the Federal Aid Highway Act of 1944

 New infrastructure through Asia and Europe resulting from CPEC

-Logistics companies must develop business and technical strategies to connect their organizations through technology with focus on a data-driven supply chain, supporting marketing, sales, operations, transportation, delivery, finance, digital innovation and hybrid technologies, and using IOT where possible to create competitive advantages.
+Logistics companies must develop business and technical strategies to connect their organizations through technology with a focus on a data-driven supply chain, supporting marketing, sales, operations, transportation, delivery, finance, digital innovation, and hybrid technologies, and using IOT where possible to create competitive advantages.